PrincetonUniversity/hpc_beginning_workshop/README.md

 This workshop assumes that you have some knowledge of Linux and the Bash command line.
 To learn these skills see [this guide](https://github.com/gabeclass/introlinux).

+In particular, you should be able to edit basic files on Adroit.
+A simple text editor for this purpose found on almost all Linux systems is [nano](https://www.nano-editor.org/).

 ## Workshop Survey
 [Click here](https://forms.gle/WhoAcb1J82XVTqq38)